ChalmersGU-data-structure-courses/OpenDSA/RST/en/SearchStruct/AVL.rst

    This requires a double rotation to fix.
    After the rotation, 5 becomes the left child of 24, 2 becomes the left child of 5, and 7 becomes the right child of 5.

+Here is an implementation of AVL trees:

+.. codeinclude:: Binary/AVL
+   :tag: AVLTree